 The fashion industry is, and always has been, in a perpetual search for the new.
 New silhouettes, new techniques, new colors, new patterns.
 Indeed, there would be no point in designing new clothes if they were recreations of the same old stuff.
 The reality is that newness is what fashion is ultimately built on.
 And while this has some not-so-pretty consequences—for the environment, for example—it also translates into endless business opportunities.
 Hence why everyone is keen on getting into fashion entrepreneurship.

-But where exactly should the entrepreneur start?
+But where exactly should those looking to tap into entrepreneurship in fashion get their start?
 Well, we might have already given you the answer.
 There is no denying that entrepreneurship and innovation are inseparable.
 And in an industry that is constantly reinventing itself, innovation is, in fact, the key.
 Building businesses around innovation is what the fashion world is all about.

 Yet innovation seems to emerge everywhere and anywhere.
 How to decide, then, which direction to take?
 We are here to help you.

 Demographic Innovation and Entrepreneurship in Fashion

 Everyone needs clothes.
 The fashion industry is, therefore, universal.
 Yet it does not cater to everyone.
 Far from it.
 The industry might not be strictly elitist, yet it is definitely not as inclusive as it should be.

 The truth is that, until very recently, this sector was outright ignoring the plus-size market, for example.
 It arguably still is.
 The fact that a mainstream brand making plus-sizes available in-store is making headlines is testament to that.
 Admittedly, the fashion industry continues to ignore certain sectors of the population.
 That’s precisely where entrepreneurs should intervene